fshahinfar1/i3-better-float-toggle/README.md

 # About
 **i3 Better Float Toggle**

-When toggling a window to float mode, sometimes, i3 keeps the full-screen size for the floated window.
-That is counter intuitive for me.
-When toggle to floating mode, it is becuase I want to exit the current structure of the windows and see something behind it.
+Using [i3 window manager](https://i3wm.org/), when I toggle a window to float mode (a window that is not structured automatically), sometimes, the full-screen size is kept.
+That is counterintuitive for me.
+When I toggle to floating mode, it is because I want to remove the window from the current structure and see something behind it.

-Although it is possible to resize the window after entering the floating state, it is inconvinient.
+Although it is possible to resize the window after entering the floating state, it is inconvenient.
 This script tries to provide an alternative approach by looking the programs hinted window size and resizing it.

 ## Install